Big Toe Blisters: Types, Causes & Prevention

 And they can help guide you with shoe fit and selection.
 If it's more of a structural reason, it’s not quite so easy to significantly reduce pressure.
 In these situations, managing friction in this specific location is paramount.

-A Podiatrist and a couple of ENGO Patches are your best chance of stopping even the worst cases of blisters under the big toe.
+A couple of ENGO Patches and a trip to your podiatrist are your best chance of stopping even the worst cases of blisters under your big toe.

 Also in Blister Blog